198808xc/Vision-AGI-Survey/README.md

 # Vision-AGI-Survey

-A temporary webpage for our survey in AGI for computer vision
+This is a temporary webpage for our survey in AGI for computer vision.

+We will provide an arXiv link here after the paper is uploaded to arXiv.